Anne Paradise Hansford

-Anne "The Panther" Paradise Hansford (born August 18, 1924) was a competitive basketball player and the first female from Georgia to win three All-American honors (1947, 1948 and 1949).
+Anne "The Panther" Paradise Hansford (August 18, 1924 - July 10, 2021) was a competitive basketball player and the first female from Georgia to win three All-American honors (1947, 1948 and 1949).
 She became well known while playing for The Atlanta Sports Arena Blues in the Amateur Athletic Union from 1946 to 1948.

 Early life

 Anne Paradise Hansford was born in a farmer's family in Lexington, Georgia on August 18, 1924.
 She was always an active girl as she helped out on the family's farm from a young age.

 Paradise was a fast and tall athlete, playing as a dominant forward with excellent rebounding ability.
-She was part of a high school basketball team in Lexington that was undefeated for four seasons.
+She was part of a high school basketball team in Lexington that was undefeated for four seasons, and won four consecutive state championships.
 During high school, she also competed in track and field.
 Her main track discipline was high jump and she would practice by jumping over fences at her family farm.